dristisingh/opengenus_internship_task/README.md

  2)Successful insatllation of bs4
  ![](pip2.PNG)

- 3)Now we importing libraries in our code-
+ 3)Now we importing libraries in our code
  ![](lib.PNG)

  4)In this step we are checking the validity of the URL.